Amalie Skram

 Amalie Skram (22 August 1846 – 15 March 1905) was a Norwegian author and feminist who gave voice to a woman's point of view with her naturalist writing.
 In Norway, she is frequently considered the most important female writer of the Modern Breakthrough (Det moderne gjennombrudd).
-Her more notable works include a tetralogy, Hellemyrsfolket (1887–98) which portray relations within a family over four generations.
+Her more notable works include a tetralogy, Hellemyrsfolket (1887–98) which portrays relations within a family over four generations.

 Biography

 Early life

 Berthe Amalie Alver was born in Bergen, Norway.
 Her parents were Mons Monsen Alver (1819–98) and Ingeborg Lovise Sivertsen (1821–1907).
 She was the only daughter in a family of five children.
 Her parents operated a small business, which went bankrupt when Amalie was 17 years old.
 Her father emigrated from Norway to the United States to avoid a term of imprisonment.
 Her mother was left with five children to care for.

 Her mother pressured Amalie into a marriage with an older man, Bernt Ulrik August Müller (1837–1898), a ship captain and later mill owner.
 Following thirteen years of marriage and the birth of two sons she suffered a nervous breakdown, in part attributed to his infidelity.
 After several years in a mental hospital, she was divorced from Müller.
 Together with her two sons, Jacob Müller (born 1866) and Ludvig Müller (born 1868), she moved to Kristiania (now Oslo) and began her literary activities.
 There she met the bohemian community, including writers Arne Garborg and Bjørnstjerne Bjørnson, with whom she remained in contact for many years.